nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-This refactoring negates the logical expression while preserving behaviour.
+Negates the logical expression while preserving behaviour.
 It can be useful to tweak a logical expression before extracting meaningful chunks out of it.

 ![][demo-negate-expression]

 It will negate the closest expression from your cursor or partial selection.

 ![][demo-negate-expression-partial]

+### Remove Redundant Else

+> 💡 Available as Quick Fix

+Removes the `else` keyword when it's not necessary, resulting in less nested code.
+This refactoring helps you [replace nested conditional with guard clauses][replace-nested-conditional-with-guard-clauses] to make your code easier to read.

+![][demo-remove-redundant-else]

 ## Known Issues